 - The Solution-Action Gap – technological, economic and social solutions exist, but are not implemented at the pace and scale that mirrors the magnitude of the challenge.
 For example, the Exponential Roadmap Initiative has identified 36 technologically viable and market-ready solutions that can be scaled to halve greenhouse gas emissions globally by 2030 and that provide pathways to achieve the temperature rise limitation target.

 - The Policy Gap – policies to support effective implementation of technological and other solutions also exist, such as carbon pricing and the removal of fossil fuel subsidies, but are not being implemented at the pace and scale that is needed, nor are they being sufficiently scaled up and diffused globally to enable the required climate action.
-“Exponential policies” as well are needed; i.e. policies that support exponential climate action and that could themselves as policies, be scaled up exponentially and diffused globally.
+“Exponential policies” are needed as well; that is policies that support exponential climate action and that could themselves be scaled up exponentially and diffused globally.

-Meanwhile, looking at different types of global governance solutions according to the Commission's explorations to date there may be several ways forward, for example:
+Looking at different types of global governance solutions according to the Commission's explorations to date there may be several ways forward, for example:

-- Bottom-up pathways, such as “climate clubs” of like-minded states, the establishments of climate councils (at various levels of governance), strengthened multi-stakeholder alliances, a proposed Green Hydrogen Alliance, etc.
+- Bottom-up pathways, such as “climate clubs” of like-minded states, the establishments of climate councils (at various levels of governance), strengthened multi-stakeholder alliances, a proposed Green Hydrogen Alliance;

-- New institutions, for example, a consolidated Global Environment Agency, a Global Resilience Council, etc.
+- New institutions, for example, a consolidated Global Environment Agency, a new Global Resilience Council;

 - Reformed or enhanced existing institutions, such as the incorporation of clear climate goals within the WTO and the international trade system, strengthening UNFCCC and COP working methods, exploring an appropriate, strengthened role for the UN Security Council.

-- Strengthened international law, such as an International Court for the Environment, considering greater use of the International Court of Justice or the International Criminal Court, new legal paradigms to recognize the “earth system” etc.
+- Strengthened international law, such as with the establisment of an International Court for the Environment , considering greater use of the International Court of Justice or the International Criminal Court, new legal paradigms to recognize the “earth system”.